GStreamer/gstreamer/subprojects/gst-docs/markdown/additional/design/keyframe-force.md

 2)  We need to inform the video encoder that it should start encoding a keyframe starting from exactly the frame with the pattern.

-3)  We need to inform the demuxer that it should flush out any pending data and start creating the start of a new file with the keyframe as a first video frame.
+3)  We need to inform the muxer that it should flush out any pending data and start creating the start of a new file with the keyframe as a first video frame.